MalayAgr/generative-ai-with-llms-notes/markdown/Week 3/Reinforcement Learning From Human Feedback/Reinforcement Learning From Human Feedback (RLHF).md

 We can then compare the two completions and calculate a value called the **KL divergence** (Kullback-Leibler divergence).
 KL divergence is a statistical measure of how different two probability distributions are.
 Thus, by comparing the completions, we can calculate how much the updated model has diverged from the reference.

+> [!NOTE]
-> **Note**: The exact details of how KL divergence is calculated are not discussed in the course.
+> The exact details of how KL divergence is calculated are not discussed in the course.
 Some details are available here: [KL Divergence for Machine Learning](https://dibyaghosh.com/blog/probability/kldivergence.html).

 KL divergence is calculated for each generated token across the whole vocabulary of the LLM.
 This can easily be tens or hundreds of thousands of tokens.
 However, using the softmax, we have reduce the number of probabilities to much less than the full vocabulary size (since a lot of the probabilities will be close to zero).
 It is still a compute expensive process and the use of GPUs is recommended.